caleworkman/iss-api/README.md

 Command line tool to get information about the ISS from http://api.open-notify.org/.

 ## Usage
 The tool will prompt you for input or you may supply it in the command line.
+Available function names are `loc`, `passing`, and `people`.

     > iss-api.py
     Please supply a function name.